-In 2016 the College consolidated its undergraduate courses by offering only new courses validated by the University of Cumbria.
-The College continued to offer post-graduate programmes on behalf of QUB within the context of the Institute of Theology, together with a suite of vocational theology awards (UCert, CertHE, DipHE, BA Theology, Graduate Dip) validated by the University of Cumbria.
+The College offers under and postgraduate courses validated by the University of Cumbria.
+Whilst the undergraduate course has been running for a number of years, the University of Cumbria postgraduate course began in August 2018.
+The College also provides a suite of vocational theology awards (UCert, CertHE, DipHE, BA Theology, Graduate Dip) also validated by the University of Cumbria.